Mutual Information Assisted Ensemble Recommender System for Identifying Critical Risk Factors in Healthcare Prognosis: Results and Discussion

-The ccRCC dataset, used in this article, is obtained from The Cancer Genome Atlas data collections \cite{Akin2016,Clark2013}.
-The dataset is a combination of clinical, histopathological, demographical and follow up data for staging of renal cell carcinoma.
-The dataset consists of 29 features and 4 classes representing 4 different stages of renal cancer.
-Most of the feature values in the dataset are nominal.
-A description of these features is given in Table \ref{tab:dataset}.
-It is noticed that the data set contains missing values.
-In our experiment, the records containing the missing values are deleted from the dataset.
-After deletion of missing values, the dataset contains 416 instances.
+Experiments have been conducted on four datasets: chronic kidney disease \cite{ckd2015}, Indian liver patient \cite{ilpd2012}, cervical cancer risk factors \cite{cervical2017}, and clear cell renal cell carcinoma.
+A brief description of these datasets is given in Table \ref{tab:datasets}.
+Our custom aggregated dataset on ccRCC is obtained from The Cancer Genome Atlas data collections \cite{Akin2016,Clark2013}.
+The dataset is a combination of clinical, histopathological, demographical, and follow-up for staging of renal cell carcinoma.
+The dataset consists of twenty-nine features and four classes representing four different stages of renal cancer.
+A description of these features along with their feature numbers are given in Table \ref{tab:dataset}.
+For a detailed illustration, the steps of the proposed method are shown on the ccRCC dataset.